 They’ll also use their tails to balance themselves or wrap around cords, wires, ropes, etc. if needed.
 If you ever see a rat walking across a cord you’ll notice that they use their tails the same way a tightrope walker uses a balancing pole.

 Then there’s the leaping ability of rats.
 Rodents have a vertical leap of around 36 inches, and they can also leap 48 inches horizontally.
-That means a rat can climb a tree a few feet away from your house and still leap onto the roof or walls.
+That means a rat can climb a tree up to four feet away from your house and still leap onto the roof or walls.
 Rats can also survive a fall up to 50 feet so if they miss the leap they’ll probably try again.

 Why Homeowners Should Worry

 It’s not uncommon to see rats running along rooflines after climbing up the side of a wall, drain or tree.
 This is something no homeowner wants to catch sight of because it could be a sign that rats are now your attic roommates.